shadab75420/CSharp_ExceptionHandling_CaseStudy/README.md

 Minimum balance must be ₹1000
 Withdrawal amount cannot exceed available balance Deposit amount must be greater than 0
-User must enter correct PIN (maximum 3 attempts)
+User must enter correct PIN (maximum 3 attempts) should be there

 The program ensures that invalid operations are handled gracefully using built-in and custom exceptions.